srikanthbisai/Role_based_Access_Control/README.md

 git clone https://github.com/srikanthbisai/Role_based_Access_Control.git
 ```

-and run to install all the packages listed in the package.json file
+and  to install all the packages listed in the package.json file
 ```bash
 npm install
 ```